Jane Drummond, Countess of Roxburghe: Drummond and Spain

-Spanish diplomats also saw Jean Drummond as a route to influence the queen, and she was recommended by the ambassador Juan de Tassis, 1st Count of Villamediana and received a Spanish pension.
+Spanish diplomats also saw Jane Drummond as a route to influence the queen, and she was recommended by the ambassador Juan de Tassis, 1st Count of Villamediana and received a Spanish pension.

 Tassis and the Constable of Castile gave her an aigrette studded with 75 diamonds in 1604, made in Brussels by Jean Guiset.
 The Constable was hesitant about awarding a pension to a woman.
 In 1611 the Spanish ambassador Alonso de Velasco wrote that a Catholic priest was concealed at the court of Anne of Denmark, posing as Drummond's servant.
 On 29 July 1612, a Spanish diplomat, the Marquis de Flores spoke with her at Somerset House after his audience with the queen.
 Drummond pressed him for further information, suggesting that he planned to continue negotiations about the marriage of Princess Elizabeth.

 Her pension of 3000 felipes or 1,500 ducats was usually paid in July.
 Spanish diplomats referred to her and her pension by an alias or codename, possibly using Rugero, and later Florían and Oriana.

 In 1615, the English ambassador in Madrid, John Digby, made inquiries about the rewards she received, and reported to King James, "in the list for a distribution of the Spanish ambassador in England, his ordinary allowance a thousand five hundred crowns, ordained to be bestowed upon occasions in presents and New Year's gift upon Lady Jane Drummond.
 But I am bound withal in conscience to let your Majesty understand that in all the advertisements that have come to my hands, I cannot perceive that she ever received any thing, but only a slight jewel or two, and a basin and ewer of some rich stone given by the Spanish ambassador in England, as I conceive at her marriage.
 Neither in all the letters and dispatches of the Spanish ambassador in England which I can find, any one thing to her prejudice".